PrezzaTechnologies/slate/source/includes/_contacts.md

 }
 ```

-This endpoint will return a paged, filtered list of contacts.
+This endpoint will return a paged, filtered list of contacts that the authenticated user has access to.
+System administrators by default have access to all contacts, any lower role will only have access to contacts that are part of groups that they have access to.

+To grant a user access to all contacts you can grant them access to the "Contact List" which is the complete list of contacts in the Checkbox account.

 ### HTTP Request